 Welcome to the Year 11 zone!
-Here is everything that you need to know about with what's going on in Year 11 such as messages from Miss Leith or your tutor, useful links to websites (academic and support for your wellbeing), theme of the month, jokes, quizzes and more.
+Here is everything that you need to know about with what's going on in Year 11 such as messages from Dr Williams or your tutor, useful links to websites (academic and support for your wellbeing), theme of the month, jokes, quizzes and more.

 Please click on the drop-down menus below to discover more.
 New content will be uploaded regularly so feel free to visit this page again soon.

 If you or your parent(s)/carer(s) have any queries you can contact:

 - Dr Williams at email@example.com

 - or for general queries the office at email@example.com.

 Miss Leith, Director of Pastoral Care, is still available to support you if needed.

 Dr G. Williams - Head of Year 11

 Lover of geography (of course), outdoors, travelling, photography, gardening, food (eating it, occasionally making it!), my two amazing and mischievous cats and fishkeeping.
 Some say he knows what all of the map symbols are because he studies them intently for hours each and every evening… Others say it’s because he is a legend.
 Ba dum tss! (…should FLAG that’s a geography joke).

 Miss S. Anstey - Assistant Head of Year 11 / 11ANS